Did you have any idea of how many marine animals die from plastic pollution every year?

 No one will do that for us, so we must take up responsibility ourselves and take essential steps to turn the tide.
 We are the ones that are causing the suffering of marine life with our plastic pollutions, so we should be able to fix it too.
 It is our responsibility to seek solutions to plastic pollution.

-Some of the steps we can take are as follows
+Some of the steps we can take for the marine life

 - Reduce the use of plastic, especially single used plastic